 3.6.2.4.
 Force a 19 mm (3/4 inch) diameter cylindrical steel plunger with a hemispherical end perpendicularly into the tread rib as near to the centerline as possible, avoiding penetration into the tread pattern groove, at the rate of 50 mm (2 inches) per minute;

 3.6.2.5.
 Record the force and penetration at five test points equally spaced around the circumference of the tyre.
 If the tyre fails to break before the plunger is stopped by reaching the rim, record the force and penetration as the rim is reached and use these values in paragraph 3.6.2.6..
-If the tyre fails to break before the plunger is stopped on reaching the rim,and the required minimum breaking energy is not achieved,then the tyre is deemed to have passed the test at that point;
+If the tyre fails to break before the plunger is stopped on reaching the rim,and the required minimum breaking energy is not achieved,then the tyre is deemed to have passed the test at that point

 3.6.2.6.
 The breaking energy, W, in Joules, shall be calculated from: